Norman Gifford: International recall

 Gifford was recalled to the England team in 1971, replacing Derek Underwood for the Second Test against Pakistan.
-He was in and out of the team during the next two years, including a tour of the Indian sub-continent in 1972-3.
+He was in and out of the team during the next two years, including a tour of the Indian sub-continent in 1972–3.

 He played two more Tests against New Zealand the following summer, but thereafter the selectors' minds turned decisively towards Underwood and Gifford never played Test cricket again.
 He contented himself with consistent displays in county cricket, leading Worcestershire to another County Championship triumph in 1974, for which he was named as a Wisden Cricketer of the Year.
 Later he played for Worcestershire's great rivals Warwickshire, whom he joined for the 1983 season.
 That year he took 104 first-class wickets, the final time he was to reach the 100 mark.

 One Day captain

 Gifford's England career, however, was not quite over.
-He made his One Day International debut – extraordinarily as captain – in the absence of David Gower who was being rested, at the age of 44 in the 1984/85 'Rothmans Four-Nations Cup' contest in Sharjah.
+He made his One Day International debut – extraordinarily as captain – in the absence of David Gower who was being rested, at the age of 44 in the 1984/85 Rothmans Four-Nations Cup contest in Sharjah.
 England lost both their matches, against Australia and Pakistan, but Gifford showed that he still had the ability in the second game when he took 4–23 including the prize wicket of Imran Khan for a first-ball duck.
 Despite this performance, however, these two games proved to be the extent of Gifford's brief ODI career.

 Later years

 Gifford continued to play for Warwickshire into his late forties, and when he retired from playing at the age of 48 in 1988, he had taken 2,068 first-class wickets.
-The reduction in the amount of first-class cricket played means that he is likely to remain the last man to have broken the 2,000 mark.
+The reduction in the amount of first-class cricket played means that he is likely to remain the last man to reach the 2,000 mark.
 Never much of a batsman, he made only three half-centuries in more than 800 innings, his 7,000 runs coming at an average of just 13.
 After retirement, Gifford went into coaching and became coach of first Sussex, and then Durham.